-If you’ve been arrested for drunk driving in New Jersey, or if you’ve recently received a citation for a minor traffic violation, you need experienced legal representation on your side.
+If you’ve been arrested for drunk driving in Atlantic City, NJ, or if you’ve recently received a citation for a minor traffic violation, you need experienced legal representation on your side.
 Having served as a both a municipal prosecutor and a criminal defense attorney, Joseph Lombardo brings more than 20 years of unique dual experience to the clients he represents.
 Joseph will approach your case strategically with the combined insights of a defense lawyer and prosecutor, and will protect your legal rights while guiding you through the justice system.
 To set up a free and confidential case evaluation with Joseph, call Lombardo Law today at (609) 445-4300.

 Some common types of traffic matters Lombardo Law handles include:

 - Careless Driving

 - Distracted Driving

 - DWI/DUI (Driving While Intoxicated / Driving Under the Influence)

 - DWI with Drugs (Drug Possession)